Monkey Business (1931 film): Songs

-One of the sequences in this film involves the four brothers attempting to get off the ship using a passport stolen from famous singer (and fellow Paramount star) Maurice Chevalier.
-Each brother impersonates Chevalier (complete with straw hat) and sings "You Brought a New Kind of Love to Me" ("If the nightingales could sing like you ...") in turn.
-This poses a problem for the mute Harpo, who mimes to a hidden phonograph tied to his back which plays the Chevalier recording.
-When the turntable slows down and he has to rewind it, the ruse is uncovered.
-Earlier, when Zeppo first meets gangster Joe Helton's daughter Mary on the promenade of the ocean liner, "Just One More Chance" by Arthur Johnston and Sam Coslow can be heard playing in the background.
+One of the sequences in this film involves the four brothers attempting to get off the ship using a passport stolen from singer Maurice Chevalier.
+Each brother impersonates Chevalier and sings "You Brought a New Kind of Love to Me" in turn.
+This poses a problem for the mute Harpo, who mimes to a hidden phonograph tied to his back.

+When Zeppo first meets gangster Joe Helton's daughter Mary on the promenade of the ocean liner, "Just One More Chance" by Arthur Johnston and Sam Coslow can be heard playing in the background.
 Chico performs two pieces on the piano, the "Pizzicato" from Sylvia by Léo Delibes, which then morphs into the song "When I Take My Sugar to Tea", written by Sammy Fain, Irving Kahal, and Pierre Norman.
 Harpo performs "I'm Daffy over You" by Sol Violinsky and Chico.
 The dance band at Mary's debut party is playing the song "Ho Hum!" when the Marx Brothers arrive.